sindresorhus/got/documentation/2-options.md

 **Type: `string`**\
 **Default: `''`**

 The string to be prepended to `url`.

-Usually this is an [absolute URL](https://url.spec.whatwg.org/#absolute-url-string).
+The prefix can be any valid URL, either relative or [absolute](https://url.spec.whatwg.org/#absolute-url-string).
+A trailing slash `/` is optional - one will be added automatically.

 ```js
 import got from 'got';